-All investments made for treasury management purposes are "specified" investments as defined in the MHCLG investment guidance; in sterling, with a maturity of no more than one year, placed with the UK government, other local authorities or bodies and investment schemes of high credit quality, determined by the lending list.
+"Specified" investments as defined in the MHCLG investment guidance; in sterling, with a maturity of no more than one year, placed with the UK government, other local authorities or bodies and investment schemes of high credit quality, determined by the lending list.

-In relation to treasury management, the maximum value and period of investment with any one organisation will be dependent on a score based on credit ratings.
+In relation to treasury management, the maximum value and period of specified investments with any one organisation is dependent on a score based on credit ratings.
 Institutions are graded to allow larger sums and longer investments with the strongest banks and building societies, capitalising on the better terms available while actively maintaining a breadth of counterparties, allowing us to spread our investments and achieve effective risk management.